rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 The abbreviation ABR stands for adaptive bitrate streaming.
 This is a feature used to distribute a stream to multiple clients having different bandwidths efficiently by matching an appropriate version (by quality) of the stream with each client.

+To use ABR, you need to first create a [stream provision using the Stream Manager API](https://red5pro.com/docs/autoscale/smapi-streamprovision). `Provisioning` implies, describing the different stream qualities that you want to generate.
+Once the original stream is published, the transcoder will accordingly generate ABR.
+Subsequently when you subscribe to the stream using the [Red5 pro HTML5 SDK](https://github.com/red5pro/streaming-html5), the client will automatically be switched to the appropriate quality based on its bandwidth.

 ABR is not supported for single server installs or even manual multi-server clusters.
 If you need ABR, you need to use Red5 pro autoscaling. for more information, I recommend reading through the [ABR guide](https://red5pro.com/docs/streaming/abruserguide.html) and the use of [transcode nodes](https://red5pro.com/docs/autoscale/transcoder.html)

-At the time of writing this, ABR is not supported for RTSP clients.
+> At the time of writing this, ABR is not supported for RTSP clients.
 Clients can subscribe to the stream quality of their choice manually.

 #### Muting Audio